ajayshrma/ajayshrma/README.md

 </a>![](https://visitor-badge.glitch.me/badge?page_id=ajayshrma.MyGithub)

 <h5>
-  Aspiring Backend Developer with skills in Javascript, NodeJs, Express, MongoDB.
+  Aspiring Software Developer with skills in Javascript, NodeJs, Express, MongoDB.
 Aiming to focus on backend development and contribute to meaningful projects.
 Eager to learn and adapt to new technologies